 12 Easy Ways to Make the World a Little Nicer

-Many people’s lives have turned upside-down during the past year, while dissatisfaction and strife have arisen from many factors.
+Many people’s lives have been turned upside down over the last few years, and dissatisfaction and strife have arisen from various factors.
 As we figure out our new normal, let’s reflect on who we truly are.
-No one is perfect, but we can work toward being better.
-It doesn’t matter who we interact with - strangers, friends, coworkers, or family members - we can treat everyone with courtesy and respect.
+No one is perfect, but we can strive to be better.
+It doesn’t matter who we interact with—strangers, friends, coworkers, or family members—we can treat everyone with courtesy and respect.
 Here are some easy ways to make life a little more pleasant for everyone.

 2. Knock Before You Enter